 Sorolla Museum

-The building was originally the artist's house and was converted into a museum after the death of his widow.
-Designed by Enrique María Repullés, it was declared ''Bien de Interés Cultural'' in 1962.
+The building was designed by Enrique María Repullés.
 The principal rooms continue to be furnished as they were during the artist's life, including Sorolla's large, well-lit studio, where the walls are filled with his canvasses.
 Other rooms are used as galleries to display Sorolla's paintings, while the upstairs rooms are a gallery for temporary exhibitions.
 In 2014, these rooms presented an exhibition of David Palacin photographs of the ballet ''Sorolla'' produced by the Spanish National Dance Company.
 Provided by Wikipedia

 Slide